 The result from the research showed that the rural small scale farmers had accessed and utilized some agricultural information for their agricultural production.
-It was observed that socioeconomic characteristics of farmers actually influenced their access and utilization of agricultural information though there were some constraints which retarded their access and utilization of agricultural information.
-The result implies that if these constraints are tackled, there will be increased access and utilization of agricultural information of agricultural information of agricultural information of agricultural information which will improve agricultural production in the study area.
-The following recommendations were made; Rural farmers should be encouraged to access formal education as this will help them improve their access to agricultural information which results to increase in agricultural production; There should be subsidization of cost of agricultural information as this will increase the access and utilization by rural farmers who have been observed to earn low; Farmers should be encouraged to access agricultural credits which will encourage access and utilization of such funds in agricultural production; Farmers should be trained on the how best to utilize accessed agricultural information as this will increase agricultural production.
+It was observed socio-economic characteristics that farmers actually influenced their access and utilization of agricultural information though there were some constraints which retarded their access and utilization of agricultural information.
+The result implies that if these constraints are tackled, there will be increased access and utilization of agricultural information which will improve agricultural production in the study area.
+The following recommendations were made; Rural farmers should be encouraged to access formal education as this will help them improve their agricultural access to information which results to increase in agricultural production; There should be of agricultural subsidization of cost information as this will increase the access and utilization by rural farmers who have been observed to earn low; Farmers should be encouraged to access agricultural credits which will encourage access and utilization of such funds in agricultural production;

+Farmers should be trained on the how best to utilize accessed agricultural information as this will increase agricultural production.